-You ever heard of Malawi?
+You ever hear of Malawi?
 It is a small African country not usually associated with wildlife like Kenya, or even Tanzania it’s northern neighbor.

 Malawi is home to around 16 million people, over half in poverty.
 According to the International Monetary Fund’s classification Malawi is considered the poorest country in Africa!
 So you can imagine… poaching is a huge problem.
 Poaching of both wildlife and trees.